FIRE-FIRE!

 “High Pressure and Whistling Fog”

 Our 1954 International Harvester John Bean High Pressure truck was to become the benchmark for all of our apparatus since.
 The John Bean High Pressure had a 300 gallon tank, high pressure discharges, electric generator, hydraulic extrication tools, lighting, and ‘Indian’ tanks and became the workhorse of the department through the 50’s and 60’s.
-With the ability to pump water, work accidents, and complete salvage operations, unit 4-EM was born.
-Shown with our first boat.
-When we retired this truck in 1977, it went first to the Village as a sewer jet, eventually going to the Village of West Haverstraw as a stake truck.

-1977 FMC JOHN BEAN HIGH PRESSURE TRUCK
+1977 FMC JOHN BEAN SPARTAN RESCUE TRUCK

 “The Jaws and Covered Crew Bench”